vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 # Liquidity provision mechanics

 The point of liquidity provision on Vega is to incentivise people to place orders on the market that maintain liquidity on the book.
-This is done via a financial commitment and reward + penalty mechanics, and through the use of a special batch order type that automatically updates price/size as needed to meet the commitment and automatically refreshes its volume after trading to ensure continuous liquidity provision.
+This is done via a financial commitment and reward + penalty mechanics, and through the use of a special batch order type that announces that a party is entering the liquidity provision (LP) service level agreement (SLA).

-Each market on Vega must have at least one committed liquidity provider (LP).
-This is enforced when a [governance proposal to create a market is submitted](./0028-GOVE-governance.md#1-create-market).
-In particular the proposal has to include [liquidity provision commitment](./0038-OLIQ-liquidity_provision_order_type.md), see also below.

 Important note on wording:

 - liquidity provision / liquidity COMMITMENTs are the amount of stake a liquidity provider places as a bond on the market to earn rewards.
-- the COMMITMENT is converted to a liquidity OBLIGATION, measured in siskas.
+- the COMMITMENT is converted via a multiplicative network parameter `market.liquidity.stakeToCcyVolume` to a liquidity OBLIGATION, measured in price level x volume i.e. settlement currency of the market.

+## Network and market parameters

+### Network parameters

+- `market.liquidity.bondPenaltyParameter` - used to calculate the penalty to liquidity providers when they fail to meet their obligations.
+Valid values: any decimal number `>= 0` with a default value of `0.1`.
+- `market.liquidity.maximumLiquidityFeeFactorLevel` - used in validating fee amounts that are submitted as part of [lp order type](./0038-OLIQ-liquidity_provision_order_type.md).
+Note that a value of `0.05 = 5%`.
+Valid values are: any decimal number `>0` and `<=1`.
+Default value `1`.
+- `market.liquidity.stakeToCcyVolume` - used to translate a commitment to an obligation.
+Any decimal number `>0` with default value `1.0`.

+### Market parameters

+- `market.liquidity.priceRange` which is a percentage price move (e.g. `0.05 = 5%`) from `mid_price` during continuous trading or indicative uncrossing price during auctions.
+This is set / can be modified as part of [market proposal](0028-GOVE-governance.md) / market change proposal.

+## Mechanism overview

+At a high level, the liqudiity mechanism in Vega allows Liquidity Providers (LPs) to commit liquidity to a market and rewards those that meet this commitment.
+This is done by:

+- Requiring LPs to meet an SLA (i.e. % of time spent providing liquidity within the defined range) in order to be rewarded.

+- Rewarding LPs more for better performance against the SLA vs other LPs, ensuring there is an incentive to do more than the bare minimum and more than other LPs, if market conditions allow.

+- Penalising LPs that commit and do not meet the SLA, to reduce the attractiveness of opportunistically going after rewards with no intention to meet the SLA in more challenging conditions, and of leeching style attacks on the rewards.

+Once committed LPs will attempt to meet their comitment by placing and maintaining normal orders on the market.
+They may pegged or priced limit order and features like post only and iceberg orders to control their risk.
+Parked pegged orders and stop-loss orders will not count to .

+Another side effect is that LPs can effectively suspend a market by withdrawing their orders.
+They can sometimes do this anyway if there are no other priced orders, so I don't see that as a big deal.

 ## Commit liquidity network transaction